 Gary Toub, Ph.D., is a licensed psychologist and diplomate Jungian analyst practicing in Denver.
 In his private practice, Dr. Toub provides Jungian analysis and depth psychotherapy tailored to individual needs.
 He also teaches and supervises students as a Senior Training Analyst at the C. G. Jung Institute of Colorado.
 In practice since 1971, he received his doctorate in clinical psychology from the University of Arizona.
 He holds post-doctoral diplomas from the Inter-Regional Society of Jungian Analysts and the Research Society for Process-Oriented Psychology.
 He has also served as past President and Training Director for the Jung Institute of Colorado.
 Dr. Toub has published numerous articles on Jungian psychology.
 His popular article on Taoist philosophy and Jungian psychology, The Usefulness of the Useless, was published in Meeting the Shadow: The Hidden Power of the Dark Side of Human Nature (C. Zweig & J. Abrams, Eds., 1991).
-For more information about Dr. Toub or his practice, see his website at the web address above.
+For more information about Dr. Toub or his practice, see his website at the web address below.

 Lourdes Albarran.
 Certified Jungian Analyst (2010).
 I was born and raised in Mexico City where I have lived my whole life.
 I am married to Oscar since 1978 and have two children, Oscar and Santiago.
 I started my private practice in 1998.